eerimoq/monolinux-jiffy/README.rst

 takes 185 milliseconds, which is far more than expected.
 It's hard to do anything about it as this is properitary NXP software.

-The Punchboot bootloader is rather fast out of the box, but to make it even faster the device tree patching was removed (now done compile time) and the eMMC type was changed from DDR52 to HS200.
+The `Punchboot`_ bootloader is very fast out of the box, and to make it even faster the device tree patching was removed (now done compile time) and the eMMC type was changed from DDR52 to HS200.
 The bootloader reads the Linux kernel (3.5 MB), ramdisk (1.4 MB) and device tree (8 kB) from eMMC and verifies them in only 86 milliseconds.
 It then start the Linux kernel.
+No other bootloader was tested, not even U-Boot.

-The final system's tiny Linux kernel boots in about 62 milliseconds, which is very fast.
+The system's tiny Linux kernel (version 4.14.78) boots in about 62 milliseconds, which is very fast.
 This is achieved with a minimal kernel configuration, a few patches, a minimal device tree, and uncompressed kernel and ramdisk images.

 Here is a brief description of the `Linux kernel patches`_.